arshmalkana/Homelab-Docs/docs/index.md

 * Learn how servers and networks work
 * Test automation, monitoring, and deployment tools
 * Host services for yourself, friends, or a small community
-* Gain practical experience for IT, system administration, and development roles